7673502/triage/README.md

 I'd recommend using [Bruno](https://www.usebruno.com/) if you want to test sending requests using a GUI instead of the command line.
 Just import the [Postman Collection](PostmanCollection.json) and you'll be set.

+The frontend can be accessed on [port 3000](http://localhost:3000).

 ## Production
 *work in progress...*